 In simple terms, they define culture as traits, behaviors, customs, traditions, values, morality, rules and norms that are passed down from generation to generation.
 It is the fabric of each human society.
 It dictates the boundaries of our functions as individuals who are a part of a larger group we call “society”.

-Culture is also a dynamic force because some aspects of culture as we know it are consistently influenced by other aspects causing the formation of new norms, the extinction of outdated ones, changes in morally acceptable behavior, new traditions.
+Culture is a dynamic force because some aspects of culture as we know it are consistently influenced by other aspects of it.
+This allows us to create new norms and traditions , discontinue practicing outdated ones, and allows for changes in socially acceptable behavior and social protocol.
 Over enough time this sometimes leads to paradigm shifts in the entire society.

 Scholars has given these periods of changes different names over time — The Dark Ages, The Renaissance, World War I, The Industrial Revolution, The Russian Revolution, The Great Depression, World War II, The Cultural Revolution that happened in the United States in the 1960s and 1970s to name a few.
 What all these periods are evidence of is cultural change, and the ubiquitous influence of culture on the individuals in society and vice versa.

 So, for me, culture encompasses every aspect of life.
 Culture is what we use to maintain balance and order in our society.
 Culture is what our ancestors centuries ago used to impart to us the wisdom that they gained in their lives.
 The dictionary to read these messages might still be lost, but the messages are there to quench our thirst for whatever our ultimate dreams may be.
-So, I find culture’s influence in every word I write, say or think, and every situation I encounter and I can’t help but be amazed as how little time we spend thinking about the positive and negative implications of such pervasive cultural influence.
+So, I find culture’s influence in every word I write, say or think, and every situation I encounter, and I can’t help but be astonished at just how little time we spend thinking about the positive and negative implications of such pervasive cultural influence.

 What is a conundrum?

-This is the definition of a conundrum as defined by the Merriam-Webster dictionary, and it puts it very well.
+This is the Merriam-Webster dictionary’s definition of a conundrum, and it puts it very well.
 A conundrum can be a problem, a riddle, a conflict, a situation or a person.
-A conundrum as I like to put it is a situation in which all possible solutions may seem equally good or bad, making us unable to relax in our blissfully ignorant, perfectly “black/white”, “good/bad”, “moral/immoral” dichotomies in life.
+A conundrum as I like to put it, is a situation in which all possible solutions may seem equally good or bad, making us unable to relax in our blissfully ignorant, perfectly “black/white”, “good/bad”, “moral/immoral” dichotomies in life.